ARTH 3002 - Art History Research Project: Digital Curation

 4, 5 , 6

-Structured (formative) learning activities designed to support (summative) assessment tasks
+Structured (formative) learning tasks (in seminars and online) designed to support (summative) assessment tasks

 Digitial Image Manipulation Guide